 • We discussed as an engagement team how and where fraud may arise.
 We understood how the Police and Crime Commissioner is complying with those frameworks by understanding the incentive, opportunities and motives for noncompliance, including inquiring of management, head of internal audit, those charged with governance, and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of non-compliance.
-We corroborated this through our reading of the Police and Crime Commissioner's committees' minutes, through enquiry of employees to confirm the Police and Crime Commissioner's policies, and through the inspection of employee handbooks and other information.
+We corroborated this through our reading of the Police and Crime Commissioner's committee minutes, through enquiry of employees to confirm the Police and Crime Commissioner's policies, and through the inspection of employee handbooks and other information.
 Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
 Our procedures had a focus on compliance with the accounting framework through obtaining sufficient audit evidence in line with the level of risk identified and with relevant legislation.

-- We assessed the susceptibility of the the Police and Crime Commissioner's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
-Based on our risk assessment procedures, we identified manipulation of reported financial performance through inappropriate capitalisation of revenue expenditure and management override of controls to be our fraud risks. - To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the Police and Crime Commissioner's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine, lowering testing thresholds in our testing. - To address our fraud risk of management override of controls, we tested specific journal entries identified by applying risk criteria to the entire population of journals.
+- We assessed the susceptibility of the Police and Crime Commissioner's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
+Based on our risk assessment procedures, we identified manipulation of reported financial performance through improper recognition of revenue (inappropriate capitalisation of revenue expenditure) and management override of controls to be our fraud risks. - To address our fraud risk around the manipulation of reported financial performance through improper recognition of revenue, we obtained the Police and Crime Commissioner's manual year end income accruals, challenging assumptions and corroborating the income to appropriate evidence. - To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the Police and Crime Commissioner's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine, lowering testing thresholds in our testing. - To address our fraud risk of management override of controls, we tested specific journal entries identified by applying risk criteria to the entire population of journals.
 For each journal selected, we tested specific transactions back to source documentation to confirm that the journals were authorised and accounted for appropriately.
 In addition, we assessed whether the judgements made in making accounting estimates were indicative of a potential bias and evaluated the business rationale of any significant transactions that are unusual or outside the normal course of business.